jraygauthier/nixos-secure-factory/README.md

 Those are standalone tools that were developed as a mean of extending the capabilities of the current framework but that can even find uses outside of it.

+ -  [nixos-sf-ssh-auth]

+    A nix lib to simplify the management of ssh public keys allowed remote access to individual linux users.
+This introduce the concept of a *ssh auth dir* which allows to define users, groups, per device user authorizations and much more.

+    It comes with a nice command line helper whose underlying library is used by some of `nixos-sf-factory-common-install` tools, namely
+    `device-common-ssh-auth-dir` and `device-ssh-auth-dir` to respectively
+    allow authorizations throughout all devices and on a per device basis.

  -  [nixos-sf-atlassian-tools]

     Of particular interest, provides a cli helper to manage **ssh authorizations**